 Yes, we need everyone's help!
-All families are required to work one volunteer shift (approximately 3 hours) per player, including Board Members, Managers, Team Moms, etc. Only umpires are exempt from working a shift.
-GVSLL is entirely a volunteer organization, and it takes all of us to keep things running!
+All families are required to work two volunteer shifts (approximately 3 hours) per player, including Board Members, Managers, Team Moms, etc. GVSLL is entirely a volunteer organization, and it takes all of us to keep things running!
 Please read the Volunteer Commitment Page for more information.
-In addition to the required volunteer shift, each team will need help with scorekeeping, announcing, field maintenance, Opening Day, etc. There are lots of fun and rewarding ways to contribute.
+In addition to the required volunteer shifts, each team will need help with scorekeeping, announcing, field maintenance, Opening Day, etc. There are lots of fun and rewarding ways to contribute.

 Are there any fundraisers during the Spring Season?